CyberStudioUnited/Administrator-Database/README.md

+# Administrator Database v1.1 Is out, Let's see whats new!.
+* Updated File Manager
+* Added Items in Dash App Installer
+* New Items in Admin Panel
 # Administrator Database
 This cPanel manager is free.
 ADMINISTRATOR DATABASE IS NOW RELEASES TO THE PUBLIC, YAY!.
 if your admin page on your site has a file manager, you can upload the files from admindb to your site.